Lancia Ypsilon: 2015 facelift

 Premiered at Frankfurt International Salon, the new Ypsilon brings a redesigned front end with a different lower bumper, featuring a horizontal bar, and new, wider, grille.
 Available will be two new colours: Blu di Blu, a classic Lancia tone, and Ivory Chic aimed at modern trends.
 All engines meet Euro 6 emission standards with Ecochic versions including LPG or methane fuelled.
 Inside, the UConnect infotainment system with a 5-inch LCD touch screen debuts, while the basic versions introduce a new DAB radio.
 New seat covers also make their debut.
 In September 2018 the engines were re-homologated according to Euro 6D-Temp regulations in the new WLTP cycle.
 The 1.3 Multijet diesel engine goes out of production following low sales.

 Ypsilon EcoChic Hybrid

-In March 2020 Lancia introduces the Ypsilon EcoChic Hybrid powered by the GSE FireFly 1.0-liter, three-cylinder gasoline engine with an output of 70 PS, coupled to a 12-volt BSG (belt-integrated starter generator) electric motor.
+In March 2020 Lancia introduces the Ypsilon EcoChic Hybrid powered by the GSE FireFly 1.0 L, three-cylinder gasoline engine with an output of 70 PS, coupled to a 12-volt BSG (belt-integrated starter generator) electric motor.

 The 3.6 kW electric motor draws power from a small 0.13 kWh lithium battery and the vehicle should reduce fuel consumption and emission by as much as 24 percent when compared to its non-hybrid counterpart.
 The Ypsilon Hybrid has a new 6-speed manual transmission and is homologated Euro 6D-Final.